ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 <% } %>
 ```

-The above code has a lot of symbols, but it’s pretty easy to break down.
+The above code has a lot of symbols, but it's pretty easy to break down.
 To run javascript code in EJS files, we put our javascript between “<%” and “%>”.
 The first line shows an example of how this works.
 We define the start of our “for” loop block in EJS brackets.
 We also close the “for” loop code block on the third line with the same brackets and a curly brace.
-This looks just like our homepage route’s loop, but we wrap the lines with EJS brackets.
+This looks just like our homepage route's loop, but we wrap the lines with EJS brackets.

 Now every time this runs, the code and elements inside the for loop will be executed.
 If we have 3 tweets, then you will see three paragraph tags appear.
 Inside our paragraph element, we are outputting the tweet body.
 Notice how this EJS tag starts with a “<%=” instead of just “<%”.
 The equals sign tells EJS to output whatever was returned inside the tags.
 So in our case, we are getting the tweet with the index “i” and getting its body.
 The body will be put in each of the paragraph elements.

 These are really the two main EJS tags you will use.
-There are a few others but they are used far less frequently so we won’t go over them.
+There are a few others but they are used far less frequently so we won't go over them.
 If you want to know more, check out the EJS site.

-Now we know how to run javascript in EJS files, so let’s run through our tweets and output the tweets HTML for each tweet filled in with correct values.
+Now we know how to run javascript in EJS files, so let's run through our tweets and output the tweets HTML for each tweet filled in with correct values.
 The code will look a bit different since I formatted the first paragraph element (the one containing the handle) to be on multiple lines.
-This doesn’t change any behavior of our file, it just makes it easier to read.
+This doesn't change any behavior of our file, it just makes it easier to read.

 ```html
 <main>